Symmetry indicators and anomalous surface states of topological crystalline insulators: Bulk-surface correspondence for all space groups

-In this appendix, we justify the simplifying assumption in establishing the bulk-boundary correspondence for the $X_{\rm BS}^{\rm (s)}$ phases, namely, we consider strong TIs with only band inversions at $\Gamma$ involving (signed) representations of the form $u_g = \eta_g v_g = \pm e^{- i \theta_g \vechat n_g \cdot \vec \sigma}$.
+In this subsection, we will first justify the simplifying assumption in establishing the bulk-boundary correspondence for the $X_{\rm BS}^{\rm (s)}$ phases, namely, we consider strong TIs with only band inversions at $\Gamma$ involving (signed) representations of the form $u_g = \eta_g v_g = \pm e^{- i \theta_g \vechat n_g \cdot \vec \sigma/2}$.
 For brevity, in the following we will refer to such representation as being ``quasi-standard,'' although this terminology is by no means standard outside of our present context.
-We will then discuss how to analyze the surface-state identification ambiguity in the bulk-boundary correspondence, i.e., we will systematically discuss what are the surface signatures that cannot be determined from symmetry representations alone.
-In Table \ref{tab:SurfaceXBS_Full} of Appendix \ref{app:XBSRep}, we provide the full set of results along this line for all $230$ SGs in class AII.